 There are a few requirements for establishing a domestic partnership in Florida:

-- both parties must cohabit a residence together;
+- Both parties must cohabit in a residence together.

 Couples engaged in a domestic partnership experience the following benefits:

-- if one party becomes incarcerated, the other will attain visits to the correctional facility the incarcerated party is housed in.
+- If one party becomes incarcerated, the other will visit the correctional facility the incarcerated party is housed in.

-Although domestic partners do not receive all the same benefits as a married couple, a domestic partnership is an excellent way for two parties to establish their relationship legally without the constraints of marriage.
+Although domestic partners do not receive all the same benefits as a married couple, a domestic partnership is an excellent way for two parties to legally establish their relationship without marriage’s constraints.

 The validity of a domestic partnership depends on the municipality or county within which you reside.
 The domestic partnership may no longer be valid if you establish a domestic partnership in your county or municipality and move to another county or state.

-As a rule of thumb, most counties, municipalities, and states that recognize domestic partnerships recognize domestic partnerships from other areas as valid.
-If you’re considering a move or vacation to another area and wonder if your domestic partnership will remain valid, you should contact a lawyer.
+As a general rule, most counties, municipalities, and states that recognize domestic partnerships recognize domestic partnerships from other areas as valid.
+If you’re considering moving or vacationing to another area and wonder if your domestic partnership will remain valid, you should contact a lawyer.

-At Stuart N. House, P.A., our Fort Lauderdale domestic partnership lawyer can help you understand the domestic partnership process more thoroughly and establish your partnership.
+At Stuart N. House, P.A., you will find a Fort Lauderdale domestic partnership lawyer who can help you understand the domestic partnership process more thoroughly and establish your partnership.